Home / Compare Pet Insurance / Compare accident-only pe…

 Inclusions and benefit limits may vary depending on your specific policy and insurer, so be sure to check your policy’s Product Disclosure Statement (PDS) to find out what you’re covered for.

-Keep in mind that some insurers offer optional extras on more comprehensive accident and illness policies that provide a benefit towards treatments commonly excluded from accident-only policies.
-This may include cover for vaccinations and routine care procedures like de-sexing, worming and dental care.
+Some insurers will offer optional extras on more comprehensive accident and illness policies that provide a benefit towards treatments commonly excluded from accident-only policies.
+This may include cover for vaccinations and routine care procedures such as de-sexing, worming and dental care.

-Most insurers will offer pet insurance cover for dogs and cats.
-However, if you want to cover a different animal (like a horse), you’ll need to seek a policy from a specialist insurance provider.
+Accident-only pet insurance will cover common pets such as dogs or cats.
+If you’re looking to cover a different animal (like a horse), you’ll need to seek a policy from a specialist insurance provider.

-Pet insurance coverage and benefits will differ between insurers, but you can generally expect a policy to include the following:
+Most pet insurance policies include an annual limit, a benefit percentage and your choice of vet.
+It’s important to know that pet insurance coverage will differ between insurers, but you can generally expect a policy to include the following:

-The premium you pay for your accident-only pet insurance will likely differ from what other pet owners pay for their policies.
-This is because premiums are calculated using factors unique to you and your pet, like the level of cover you’ve chosen and your pet’s age, breed and health status.
+Pet insurance premiums are calculated using factors particular to you and your pet, like the level of cover you’ve chosen and your pet’s age, breed and health status.

 If you’d like to find out how much accident-only pet insurance might cost, you can get a quote via our pet insurance comparison service.